SoloMidN/cse15l-lab-reports/Lab3.md

 $ find ./technical -type f -exec rm {} +
 Output: (No output if successful)
 This command searches for regular files (-type f) within the ./technical directory and its subdirectories and executes the rm command to remove them.

-Example 2: Find all directories in the ./technical directory and change their permissions to 755.

-shell
-Copy code
-$ find ./technical -type d -exec chmod 755 {} +
-Output: (No output if successful)
-This command searches for directories (-type d) within the ./technical directory and its subdirectories and executes the chmod command to change their permissions to 755.

-The find command, along with these options, provides a powerful way to search for files and directories based on various criteria, enabling you to perform complex operations and efficiently manage your file system
 ``